RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 1.  **User Input**: Upload PDF files or provide URLs to articles/documents.
 The UI allows for multi-document selection.
 2.  **Text Extraction & Processing**: The system automatically extracts text from your documents/webpages, splits it into manageable chunks, and generates embeddings.
 3.  **Persistent Vector Store**: Embeddings are stored in a persistent ChromaDB vector database.
 Existing document stores are loaded, new ones are created and saved.
-4.  **Hybrid Retrieval**: When you ask a question, the system performs both semantic (vector) search and keyword (BM25) search across all selected documents to retrieve the most relevant context.
+4.  **Hybrid Retrieval**: When you ask a question, the system performs both semantic (vector) search and keyword (BM25) search across all selected documents to retrieve the most relevant context, configurable via sidebar parameters.
-5.  **Query Transformation**: Conversational follow-up questions are rephrased into standalone queries for optimal retrieval.
-6.  **Querying & Response Generation**: The system retrieves relevant context and generates answers using one or more selected LLMs.
+5.  **Querying & Response Generation**: The system retrieves relevant context and generates answers using one or more selected LLMs.
 Answers include precise citations to the source documents.
+6.  **Conversation History**: Maintain dialogue continuity with stored conversation history, automatically truncated to fit model token limits.
+5.  **Querying & Response Generation**: The system retrieves relevant context and generates answers using one or more selected LLMs.
+Answers include precise citations to the source documents.
-7.  **Conversation History**: Maintain dialogue continuity with stored conversation history.
+6.  **Conversation History**: Maintain dialogue continuity with stored conversation history.
-8.  **Model Switching & Comparison**: Easily switch between LLM models or run them concurrently to compare their outputs.
+7.  **Model Switching & Comparison**: Easily switch between LLM models or run them concurrently to compare their outputs.

 ### Search Agent Bot